 Due to the major modes of transmission via food, water and animals, several stakeholders outside the public health field play essential roles in the prevention and control of food- and waterborne diseases.
 At the Community level, the Commission has initiated several baseline studies to assess the prevalence of Salmonella and Campylobacter in farm animals since 2004.
 The European Food Safety Authority plans and leads the execution of these studies in the MS in close collaboration with the Commission.
 Based on the results of the baseline studies, reduction targets have been set up for the MS and harmonised monitoring of Salmonella and Campylobacter prevalence at the primary production level has been performed since 2007.
-In addition, regulation 2073/2005i lays down microbiological criteria for food providing harmonised prevalence data on Salmonella and Campylobacter in foodstuffs.
-The rapid alert system for food and feed (RASFF) is an important communication channel between food safety authorities, allowing quick warning of risk for exposure via contaminated food in other EU countries and outside of the EU.
+In addition, regulation 2073/2005 lays down microbiological criteria for food providing harmonised prevalence data on Salmonella and Campylobacter in food safety authorities, allowing quick warning of risk for exposure via contaminated food in other EU countries and outside of the EU.
 The Commission has established several veterinary Community Reference Laboratories for specific pathogens; e.g., Salmonella, Campylobacter, Listeria, and VTEC.
-Based on the Council Directive the Commission monitors outbreaks of defined animal diseases through the Animal Disease Notification System and a new Animal Disease Information System, which is still in development.
+Based on the Council Directiveii, the Commission monitors outbreaks of defined animal diseases through the Animal Disease Notification System and a new Animal Disease Information System, which is still in development.